Scientific perspectives on electronic cigarette technology and safety

 • Absence of solid tar particles

-Responsible for vapor density, this thicker substance creates substantial clouds.
-High-VG ratios offer a smoother inhalation experience, ideal for sub-ohm vaping devices.
+Responsible for aerosol density, this thicker substance creates substantial vapor clouds.
+High-VG ratios offer a smoother inhalation, ideal for direct-to-lung vaping devices.

-Food-grade aromas undergo strict thermal stability testing.
-Manufacturers must ensure these compounds remain stable when heated to prevent the formation of harmful aldehydes.
+Inhalable food-grade aromas undergo strict thermal stability testing.
+Manufacturers must ensure these compounds remain stable when heated to prevent aldehyde formation.

-Transitioning from smoking often involves changing social rituals.
-Vaping allows for shorter, more controlled sessions compared to combustible cigarettes.
+Transitioning from smoking involves changing social rituals.
+Vaping allows shorter, more controlled sessions than combustible cigarettes, aiding behavior modification.

 Maintenance routines ensure consistent device hygiene